Harinib1708/BI-Marketing-Insights-for-CodeX/README.md

 # Marketing_Insights_for_CodeX 🚀

+Welcome to the Marketing Insights for CodeX Power BI project repository!
 ## Introduction

 Codex, a German beverage company, recently launched its energy drink in 10 cities in India.
 The Marketing team aims to increase brand awareness, market share, and product development.
 They conducted a survey with 10,000 respondents in these cities.